timnashcouk/wp-hard-options/README.md

-wp-hard-options
+WP Hard Options
 ===============

+Allows you to set options normally expected in the wp_options table as constants to avoid making calls to DB.

-Checks for Hard Coded WP Options prior to looking in the DB For full usage see - https://timnash.co.uk/wordpress-hard-coded-options/
+For full usage see - https://timnash.co.uk/wordpress-hard-coded-options/

 === Installation ===